QGIS-Contribution/QGIS-ResourceSharing/index.md

 this plugin comes to the rescue!

-The QGIS Resource Sharing plugin allows QGIS users to share resources (symbols, SVGs, images, processing models, processing scripts and R scripts) in repositories that other users can access.
+The QGIS Resource Sharing plugin allows QGIS users to share resources (symbols, layer styles, SVGs, images, expressions, processing models, processing scripts and R scripts) in repositories that other users can access.

 A QGIS Resource Sharing repository could be a remote GIT repository